 Campaign management: It helps advertisers save a lot of time as they are able to manage multiple ads within one system and not moving on many publishers inventory spaces or web pages.
 This could be the benefits as they reach more audience within one system.

 Measurement and Campaign reach: The Advertisers have the ability to manage their measure their campaign performance and adjust them whenever they are pleased.
 They can adjust their campaigns either by increasing their budgets or targeting.
 Ad networks also give advertisers the ability to collect data and retarget individuals that visit their web pages.

 The most beneficial factor for publishers using Ad network is to sell their available inventory which was not easy to be sold directory to advertisers or advertising agencies.
 Ad networks offer such opportunities and in some cases, they are able to make constant income from selling their inventory to ad networks.

-5. What are the Targeting posibilities on Ad Networks?
+5. What are the Targeting possibilities on Ad Networks?

-The targeting functionalities offered by Ad Networks are many with many decision making functions that allow the advertisers to manage their Ad campaigns. the Advertiser Cpanel gives them the opportunity to choose which web traffic is most suitatble for their campaign, when to target specific audience and how to targets them. the following are the targeting criteria offered by Ad Networks RON: Run on all sites in the ad network
+The targeting functionalities offered by Ad Networks are many with many decision-making functions that allow the advertisers to manage their Ad campaigns. the Advertiser Cpanel gives them the opportunity to choose which web traffic is most suitable for their campaign, when to target a specific audience and how to targets them. the following are the targeting criteria offered by Ad Networks RON: Run on all sites in the ad network

 ROS: Target specific domains/publishers in the ad network